nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

 #### Option 1 - Use AWS Managed Services

-This solution utilises SQS and EventBridge to handle the asynchronous orchestration of change events from NHS Uk through to delivery of change requests to DoS.
+This solution utilises SQS and EventBridge to handle the asynchronous orchestration of change events from NHS UK through to delivery of change requests to DoS.

 Pros: